Original research carried out in 2018; information verified and various sections updated from July to October 2020.

 The brands Southern Ocean, Ora King and Regal are all by New Zealand King Salmon.

-Sanford Bluff Salmon and Mt Cook Alpine also use fish feed from Peru and the EU.
+Sanford Bluff Salmon, High Country and Mt Cook Alpine also use fish feed from Peru and the EU.
 However, they hadn’t made ongoing commitments to use suppliers without slave-labour in future, so we’re slightly less confident about them.

 We contacted two companies selling overseas farmed salmon in New Zealand: Ocean Blue (a brand of MaxFoods) and Huon Aquaculture.